[Replace with property Strapline]

 Long Term / Group Accommodation Point Samson

-Please contact Alice on 08 9187 1052 for the best rates on group bookings or bookings for over 7 days.
+Please contact Natasha on 08 9187 1052 for the best rates on group bookings or bookings for over 7 days.

 We have the best rates to suit your contract.